Child's Play (franchise): Child's Play (1988)

 Directed by Tom Holland from a story by Holland, John Lafia, and Don Mancini, Child's Play was released on November 9, 1988.
 It was the first film in the series and the only film (not counting the 2019 reboot) to be distributed by Metro-Goldwyn-Mayer/United Artists before the franchise was sold to Universal Pictures.
-The film starred Catherine Hicks, Chris Sarandon, Brad Dourif, and Alex Vincent in his first film performance.
+The film starred Catherine Hicks, Chris Sarandon, Alex Vincent in his first film performance, and Brad Dourif.

 Gunned down by Detective Mike Norris, dying murderer Charles Lee Ray uses voodoo magic to put his soul inside a doll named Chucky—which Karen Barclay buys for her young son, Andy.
 Tragedy strikes when Chucky kills Andy's babysitter.
 The boy then realizes the doll is alive and tries to warn people, but he's institutionalized.
 Now Karen must convince the detective of the murderous doll's intentions, before Andy becomes Chucky's next victim.